syncfusion-content/windowsforms-docs/WindowsForms/skinmanager/Getting-Started.md

 ## Loading theme assemblies

-Skin manager loads theme assembly using [LoadAssembly](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Shared.Base~Syncfusion.Windows.Forms.SkinManager~LoadAssembly.html) method before applying theme.
-This is applicable for the themes which are loaded from separately assembly and not applicable for the themes built-in to the control assembly.
+Skin manager loads theme assembly using the [LoadAssembly](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Shared.Base~Syncfusion.Windows.Forms.SkinManager~LoadAssembly.html) method before applying theme.
+This is applicable for the themes loaded from separate assembly, and not applicable for the themes loaded from built-in assembly.

 {% tabs %}